Weekly Stocks & Business Analysis

 This is my thinking in public.

-I'm 17, based in Southlake, Texas, and I'm working toward a career in finance — private equity, hedge funds, or wherever my thinking takes me.
-I started this blog because I believe the best way to build real analytical skill is to do it out loud — with real stocks, real businesses, real theses, and real accountability.
+I'm a student at Southlake Carroll, based in Southlake, Texas, and I'm working toward a career in finance - private equity, hedge funds, or wherever my thinking takes me.
+I started this blog because I believe the best way to build real analytical skill is to do it out loud - with real stocks, real businesses, real theses, and real accountability.

 Every week I pick a company, break it down using a consistent framework, and publish the full analysis here.
 The goal isn't to always be right.
 It's to develop the discipline, the vocabulary, and the judgment that serious investing demands.